agscommunity/ags-legacy-archives/README.md

 ## Running in DOS

 * Use [DOSBox](https://www.dosbox.com)
-* To edit scripts in AGS 2.4b, get a install text editor in DOSBox like `edit.exe` ([Download from the Internet Archive](https://archive.org/details/ms-dos-editor))
+* To edit scripts in AGS 2.4b, install a text editor in DOSBox such as `edit.exe` ([Download from the Internet Archive](https://archive.org/details/ms-dos-editor))

 ## Need help?